 Change the following sentence in Section 9.19.2.4 of TGac Draft D0.4: (P72L63)

 A TXOP is obtained after a STA transmitting an initial frame successfully receives a response frame.
-If the initial frame is a data frame with bandwidth indication, the bandwidth indicated in the data frame determines the bandwidth obtained for the TXOP.
-If the initial frame is a non-HT format data frame, the bandwidth obtained for the TXOP is 20MHz.
-For VHT STAs, if the response frame to the initial frame is a(#1282) CTS frame, the bandwidth indicated in the CTS frame determines the bandwidth obtained for the TXOP.
-When a TXOP is obtained for a bandwidth that is greater than 20MHz, the STA may transmit PPDUs using CH_BANDWIDTH that are up to and including the bandwidth obtained for the TXOP.
-During the TXOP, the STA shall not transmit PPDUs using CH_BANDWIDTH greater than the obtained bandwidth for the TXOP.by non-HT or last received
+If the initial frame is a non-HT or non-HT duplicate RTS frame with the Individual/Group bit of the TA set to one and the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT set to Dynamic, the bandwidth indicated in the CH_BANDWIDTH_IN_NON_HT parameter in RXVECTOR of the response CTS frame is the bandwidth obtained for the TXOP.
+In all other cases, the bandwidth indicated in the CH_BANDWIDTH parameter in TXVECTOR of the initial frame is the bandwidth obtained for the TXOP.
+When a TXOP is obtained for a bandwidth that is greater than 20MHz by non-HT duplicate frame exchange, the TXOP holder may transmit PPDUs using CH_BANDWIDTH that are up to and including the bandwidth obtained for the TXOP.
+During the TXOP, the TXOP holder shall not transmit PPDUs using CH_BANDWIDTH greater than the obtained bandwidth for the TXOP.

+If a TXOP is protected by non-HT or non-HT duplicate RTS/CTS, the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a PPDU to be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the RTS frame that has been sent by the TXOP holder in the last RTS/CTS exchange in the same TXOP.
+In the last RTS/CTS exchange, if the RTS frame with the Individual/Group bit of the TA set to one and the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT set to Dynamic has been sent by the TXOP holder, then the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a PPDU to be the same or narrower than CH_BANDWIDTH_IN_NON_HT parameter in RXVECTOR of the last response CTS frame in the same TXOP.

-If there is no non-HT duplicate frame exchange in a TXOP, the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a PPDU to be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the preceding PPDU that it has transmitted in the same TXOP.
-If there is no RTS/CTS exchange in a TXOP and there is at least one non-HT duplicate frame exchange in a TXOP, the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a PPDU to be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the initial frame in the first non-HT duplicate frame exchange in the same TXOP.
+If there is no non-HT duplicate frame exchange in a TXOP, the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a non-initial PPDU to be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the preceding PPDU that it has transmitted in the same TXOP.
+If there is no RTS/CTS exchange in non-HT duplicate format in a TXOP and there is at least one non-HT duplicate frame exchange in a TXOP, the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a PPDU to be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the initial frame in the first non-HT duplicate frame exchange in the same TXOP.

-non-HT or
+If a TXOP is protected by non-HT or non-HT duplicate CTS-to-Self, the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a PPDU to be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the CTS-to-Self in the same TXOP.